 - the tenant couldn’t reasonably have expected the item to be working.

 If repairs to be done aren’t actioned within a reasonable time frame, a tenant may issue a breach notice against the landlord or complain to Consumer Protection WA.

 If you manage your own rental property, always organise a tradesperson promptly when repair work is needed, even if it is for non-urgent repairs.

 This helps foster a good relationship with your tenant.

-If you have a Perth property management company, they will receive the requests for repairs.
+If you have a Perth property management company like We Love Rentals, they will receive the requests for repairs.
 How they handle these depends on:

 - management agreement terms,

 Your property manager may organise a qualified tradesperson immediately for urgent or less expensive repair work.
 Alternatively, they may contact you for approval if that is what has been negotiated.
 A critical first step before negotiating terms is knowing how rental management fees work in WA.